 Economics and finance are two different disciplines on the basis of their scope of work.
 Of course, they are inter-related and no matter what you choose, you would occasionally need to refer back to some parts of both of these subjects once in a while.
 But they’re different.
 Let’s understand how different they are –

 For example, you would start with corporate finance to have your fundamentals strong.
-Then depending on whichever field you choose, you need to learn financial analysis, financial modeling and valuation, project finance, quantitative finance, risk management, portfolio management, investments analysis and many more.
+Then depending on whichever field you choose, you need to learn financial analysis, financial modeling and valuation, project finance, quantitative finance, risk management, portfolio management, investment analysis and many more.
 Many people confuse finance with accounting.
 But finance is much vast than accounting.
 To learn the fundamentals of finance, you need to have a basic understanding of accounting, but the scope of finance is much more than accounting.
-If you’re good in maths and logical reasoning, you would be able to make your mark in financial field.
+If you’re good at maths and logical reasoning, you would be able to make your mark in the financial field.

 The world of education is vast.
-But still there is a basic structure you can follow, if you want to enter the world of economics or finance.
+But still, there is a basic structure you can follow if you want to enter the world of economics or finance.

 Being an economist is a great profession.
-Of course, there are some things you may dread like repetitive research, depending more on theoretical dimensions than taking practical approach; however, once you become an economist, your growth would be dynamic and if you wish to learn and be a better economist (top of the curve), you would get all the opportunities to be so.
+Of course, there are some things you may dread like repetitive research, depending more on theoretical dimensions than taking a practical approach; however, once you become an economist, your growth would be dynamic and if you wish to learn and be a better economist (top of the curve), you would get all the opportunities to be so.